vuetifyjs/docs-next/src/pages/en/components/radio-groups.md

 #### Label slot

-Selection controls' labels can be defined in `label` slot - that will allow to use HTML content.
+Radio Group labels can be defined in `label` slot - that will allow to use HTML content.

 <example file="v-radio-group/slot-label" />